Has your loved one been discharged from therapy because they’d ‘reached a plateau’?

 A ‘plateau’ is supposed to mean that the patient’s performance has stopped at a certain point.
 You may be told that there’s nothing more to be done.
 Sometimes the therapist uses those exact words–”You aren’t going to get any better than this”.

-The primary force is the insurance company, because the facility or therapist needs to get paid to see you.
-The insurance company will authorize so many visits for therapy, and then that’s it.
+The primary force is the insurance company, because the facility needs to get paid.
+The insurance company will only authorize so many visits for therapy.
 You can fight for more visits, and sometimes you may get them.
-However, your therapist must be on board with this by showing your progress in therapy.
+However, your therapist must show that you are making progress in therapy.

 Don’t accept that your loved one has reached a “plateau”.
-If someone tells you “Maybe we can re-assess you in a month or so if you’ve made progress”, then ask that professional what that means.
-Is the thought that if the client doesn’t have therapy for a month that they will just get better by doing nothing?
+If someone tells you “Maybe we can re-assess you in a month or so if you’ve made progress”, then ask exactly what that means.
+Are they saying that without therapy for a month that they will just get better by doing nothing?
 That doesn’t make any sense.
 If you can get better all by yourself, then why are you coming to therapy?